MySQL semi-sync cluster logs

 - Click Save.

-View slow request logs in the control panel
+View slow query logs in the control panel

-By default, database queries that take longer than two seconds to execute are considered slow.
-To change this value, change the long_query_time parameter in the DBMS settings.
+By default, queries to databases that take longer than two seconds are considered slow.
+To change this value, change the long_query_time database setting.

-In the logs you can see what a slow query looked like, its duration, when and which user made it.
-Queries can be filtered by time interval, cluster nodes and databases.
+In the logs, you can see what a slow query looked like, its duration, and when and by which user it was executed.
+Queries can be filtered by time range, cluster nodes, and databases.

-- In the Dashboard, on the top menu, click Products and select Cloud Databases.
+- In the control panel, in the top menu, click Products and select Managed Databases.

 - Open the Active tab.